jawordpressorg/community-handbook/meetup-organizer/group-management-topics.md

 Some examples:

-*   The SEO Meetup group might do a joint meetup on a WordPress specific SEO pluginPlugin A plugin is a piece of software containing a group of functions that can be added to a WordPress website.
-They can extend functionality or add new features to your WordPress websites.
-WordPress plugins are written in the PHP programming language and integrate seamlessly with WordPress.
-These can be free in the WordPress.org Plugin Directory https://wordpress.org/plugins/ or can be cost-based plugin from a third-party.
+*   The SEO Meetup group might do a joint meetup on a WordPress specific SEO plugin.
 *   Perhaps you have a Writers Meetup and you are looking to do an event that shows your users how to publish their work to the web.
 *   Perhaps you have a Photography Meetup and you would like to help your members find a WordPress theme that displays their photos best.